 Reporting Complaints, Concerns or Questionable Financial Practices

-If you have complaints or concerns about Northwest Area Foundation’s accounting, accounting controls or auditing matters, contact the Northwest Area Foundation CFO, Millie Acamovic; CEO, Kevin Walker; or the Chair of the Audit Committee.
-The CFO or CEO will then turn the matter over to the Chair of the Audit Committee.
+If you have complaints or concerns about Northwest Area Foundation’s accounting, accounting controls or auditing matters, contact the Northwest Area Foundation CEO, Kevin Walker, or the Chair of the Audit Committee.
+The CEO will then turn the matter over to the Chair of the Audit Committee.

 Investigation and Response

 The Audit Committee, under the leadership of its Chair, will receive, handle, and investigate allegations of questionable accounting or auditing matters.
 Based on its probe, the Audit Committee will direct Northwest Area Foundation to take prompt and appropriate corrective action if necessary to ensure compliance with legal and ethical requirements.
-If the Audit Committee determines that a particular complaint or concern is not covered by this policy, it will refer the complaint or concern to the Chair of the Northwest Area Foundation Board of Directors or to the Foundation CEO for appropriate handling and response.
+If the Audit Committee determines that a particular complaint or concern is not covered by this policy, it will refer the complaint or concern to the Chair of the Northwest Area Foundation Board of Directors, the Foundation CEO, or the Foundation CFO for appropriate handling and response.